Green Internet is the solution.

 - Integrating electricity storage and own generation into E.ON's virtual power plant.
 The data centre thus participates in the energy market and opens up an additional source of income.

-With 5000 customers, Coromatic is the leading partner for operators of critical infrastructure in Scandinavia.
+With more than 5000 customers, Coromatic is the leading partner for operators of critical infrastructure in Scandinavia.
 With special solutions for a secure power supply, the company supports data centres in particular in ensuring an uninterrupted power supply.

 E.ON acquires Swedish company Coromatic